AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     f3 = Feature("f3", "F3", victim=m2, distribution_state_controller=controller)

 This SimpleStateController controls the distributions of Feature F3.
-The actual behaviour is defined in "boundaries", which controls which distribution should be used at a certain amount of wear.
+The actual behaviour is defined in "boundaries", which controls the exact distribution that should be used at a certain amount of wear.
 In each production step, wear_per_step is added to the total amount of wear.
 If the total amount of wear crosses a boundary, a different distribution is used for Feature F3.
 In this case, the break point is defined at 25 units of wear, which leads to a new normal distribution with a drastically different mean (100).